 The Youth Life Skills evaluation system is designed to help youth development professionals, teachers, parents, and other caring adults to assess children and youth on life skills that can enhance outcomes regarding diversity, science, leadership, citizenship, art, and more.
 To help in deliberately planning activities and programs, assessing strengths and weakness in life skills of their children and youth, and assess change and impact.
 One of the first questions to be answered in getting started is what tool to pick?
 We suggest you read through the sub-areas of importance or constructs for each of the tools and examine how well they fit with your objectives and program plan.
 You may also want to look at the questions within each of the sub-areas of importance for each of the tools.
-Note that ERIKA is different from the other tools where it is interactive that utilizes characters in scenarios to address multiple life skills that include audio for younger youth and youth with literacty issues.
-If you need assistance contact Human Service Research.
+Note that ERIKA and SAMANTHA are interactive tools that utilize characters in scenarios to address multiple life skills that include audio for youth who may have literacy or language issues.
+ERIKA is intended for children and younger youth while SAMANTHA is best for older youth.
+If you have questions or need assistance contact Human Service Research.

 1. Decision Making